 Medicolegal Death Investigation

-This course introduces the student to the field of medicolegal death investigation in the context of forensic science.
-In this course, students will learn jurisdiction established by the law to define the cause and manner of death, conduct a death scene investigation and techniques in establishing identity and post mortem interval.
-Students will obtain skills in notification of next of kin, interviewing witnesses and interpreting crime scene photography.
+This course designed to introduce the student to the field of medicolegal death investigation in the context of forensic science.
+In this course, students will have the opportunity to study jurisdiction established by the law to define the cause and manner of death, conduct a death scene investigation and techniques in establishing identity and post mortem interval.
+Students will work to develop skills in notification of next of kin, interviewing witnesses, and interpreting crime scene photography.

-This hands-on introductory course provides students with the knowledge and skills necessary to begin a computer-based investigation.
-The course begins with an overview of computer forensics and then proceeds to introduce forensics tools, concepts and documentation of evidence/procedures.
+This hands-on introductory course is designed to provide students with the knowledge and skills necessary to begin a computer-based investigation.
+The course begins with an overview of computer forensics and then proceeds to introduce forensics tools, concepts, and documentation of evidence/procedures.
 The course uses common and accepted incident Response Policies and Procedures for previewing and securing digital evidence.
 Topics include: the basics of computer evidence and basic forensic methodology.

-This introductory course exposes students to the areas of cellular biology, forensic serology, genetics and human physiology as well as their applications within forensic science.
-Through lectures, readings, discussions and general exercises emphasizing the fundamentals of basic science within Forensic Biology, students will learn the principles of biological and biochemical processing in relationship to forensics.
+This introductory course is designed to expose students to the areas of cellular biology, forensic serology, genetics, and human physiology as well as their applications within forensic science.
+Through lectures, readings, discussions and general exercises emphasizing the fundamentals of basic science within Forensic Biology, students will study the principles of biological and biochemical processing in relationship to forensics.
 The course will afford students the opportunity to enhance their critical thinking and problem solving skills within the field of forensic science.
 This course includes a discussion of the various areas of forensic science where a biologist can specialize.